On this page:

 Statement of Information

-You must prepare a Statement of Information, in an approved form, for each residential property you advertise for sale.
+You must prepare a Statement of Information, in an approved form, for each residential property you are engaged to sell, regardless of whether you advertise the property for sale.

 The Statement of Information must be: